 Fire insurance is a specialized form of insurance.
 It is designed to cover the cost of replacement, reconstruction or repair beyond what is covered by the property insurance policy.
 Fire insurance is insurance that is used to cover damage to property caused by fire.

-Fire insurance is the most important type of insurance which provides the security against the risk of fire.
+Fire insurance is the most important type of insurance which provides security against the risk of fire.
 In fire insurance, there is a contract between insured and insurer.
-The insured has to pay the premium at a fixed rate to insurer and insurer compensates the insured amount to the insured party if the property of insured is lost due to the reason of fire.
-The insurer doesn’t compensate more than insured amount even if the loss is estimated more than insured amount.
+The insured has to pay the premium at a fixed rate to the insurer and the insurer compensates the insured amount to the insured party if the property of the insured is lost due to the reason of fire.
+The insurer doesn’t compensate more than the insured amount even if the loss is estimated more than the insured amount.
 The concept of fire insurance was developed before the concept of life insurance.

 On the basis of indemnity, fire insurance policies are classified as follows:

 The following steps are observed while effecting fire insurance policy:

 Puranik Amey. publish your article.net.
 Electronic.
 15 06 2016http://www.publishyourarticles.net/knowledge-hub/business-studies/what-are-the-procedure-for-effecting-fire-insurance/840/

 Fire insurance is a specialized form of insurance.
 It is designed to cover the cost of replacement, reconstruction or repair beyond what is covered by property insurance policy.
 Fire insurance has evolved to provide financial protection to a person or organization against the risk of losses due to fire.